vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 }
 ```

-If a `resource server` receives a request with such an access token, it needs to verify and inspect the access token before it can trust it's contents.
+If a `resource server` receives a request with such an access token, it needs to verify and inspect the access token before it can trust its content.
 To verify the token, the `resource server` needs to obtain the `public key` to check the token signature.
 This `public key` can either configured statically or fetched dynamically from the OpenID Provider by leveraging the `kid` information from the JWT header section.
 Note that most `OpenID providers`, such as Keycloak, provide a dedicated endpoint for dynamic public key lookups, e.g. `http://localhost:8080/auth/realms/vertx/protocol/openid-connect/certs`.